Teaching Resources about Lemurs

-Grab your passport and get ready to go; it’s time for a Madagascar safari!
-In Passport to Madagascar, participants visit three different parts of Madagascar, where each one of the 2020 World Lemur Festival featured lemur species calls home (crowned sifaka, diademed sifaka, and collared brown lemur).
+Grab your passport and get ready to go!
+Visit three regions of Madagascar, where each one of the 2020 World Lemur Festival featured lemur species calls home (crowned sifaka, diademed sifaka, and collared brown lemur).

-At each Education Station, use the corresponding one-page info sheet to learn about the featured lemur species found in that area.
-Then, complete the task for each station and write about what you learned in your Passport to Madagascar Field Notebook to earn your passport stamps!
+Set up education stations, and use a one-page info sheet to learn about the featured lemur species found in that area.
+Complete the task for each station and write about what you learned in your Passport to Madagascar Field Notebook to earn your passport stamps!

 Citizen Science Project: Lemur Ethogram

 This activity helps you observe lemurs at your local zoo (or via a zoo webcam).
 You will list their distinct behaviors in an ethogram.
 Ethograms are a great first step toward asking testable questions about animal behavior.
 Share your ethogram with your zookeeper to help them learn more about the lemurs in their care!

 Virtual Lemur Trivia for the 2020 World Lemur Festival